 Cold Air Blowing From Heating System

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming filthy and clogged.
 If they aren’t swapped out often enough, the clogged air filter may restrict airflow into your furnace.
-If this is the case, it can overheat your system, causing the system to stop heating as a precaution.
+If this is the case, it can overheat your system, causing the system to cease heating as a safeguard.